 Don’t hire based on interviews alone.

-Content + distribution: Ask for a sample content calendar for 2 weeks with channels, topics, and CTAs aligned with a real offer.
+Content and distribution.
+Ask for a sample content calendar for two weeks with channels, topics, and CTAs aligned with a real offer.

 The investment is worth it because you’ll evaluate both the quality of their work and how they communicate during the assignment.